So let`s talk about product-centric vision. Nirav Patel answered the question “How do I find the best project management tool?”

 Gantt charts – all pm software I used I did it with frustration about Gantt charts.
 Finally, I realized that I don`t need it.
 My approach differs.
 So not must-have too

 Project Management is about resources: time, money, people AND client requirements.
 So all tasks must give you the right result if they are done in time.
 So think about task description, track resources you burn on tasks, and communicate about requirements with team and client.
 That`s key points of project management.
-I don`t sure that Gantt`s charts helping much projects be well-done in-time.
+I don`t sure that Gantt`s charts helping many projects be well-done in-time.
 We have to fins our own simple recipe of productivity.